JLuc/scribus-project-manager/README.md

 sourcespattern=2
 ```

-Page number specifications can also be embeded in this source spec.
+Page numbers specifications can also be embeded in this source spec.
 See above in dedicated part of this readme.

 You can specify which document should be used as master for styles, masterpage or color synchronisation : `syncmaster="master_chap"`
 This masterdocument is only used when `makebook -sync` is called (for the whole book) or when `slasync` is called (for a single chapter).